eduinlight/wireguard-server/README.md

 ## Stop the server

-Execute `make down` command to clean the `DOCKER-USER` iptables chain and remove the container and created network.
+Execute `make down` command to clean the `DOCKER-USER` iptables chain and remove the container and network created.

 ## Accept all connections